fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

 - command line and remote computers: [Wynton](https://wynton.ucsf.edu/hpc/index.html)
     - ssh into Wynton
     - Where are you?
-    - scp FASTA list up to wynton
-    - List files
-    - Is this a directory structure you want?
-        - Make another folder, copy and move files between folders
-    - Create a new file called myfavoritefile.txt
-        - scp this file back down to your computer

 ### Sept 18 - 9AM - SW